actions/runner/docs/preview/yamlgettingstarted-schema.md

 ## Structural overview

-The YAML document describes an entire process.

-At a high level, the structure of a process is:
+At a high level, the structure of the YAML document is:

 ```
 └───phases